 Procedures involving animal subjects have been approved by the Veterinary Clinical Studies Committees at Utrecht University

 Protocol

+Please use the video that showed the operation on the right hind leg.
+We recorded the operation on both hips but the footage on the right hip (the second hip) is better.

+Deleting a shot:

-To begin, place the anesthetized dog on a standard operating table in lateral recumbency [1-TXT] and hang the affected limb [2].
+To begin, place the dog in lateral recumbency anesthetized dog on a standard operating table in lateral recumbency [1-TXT] and hang the affected limb [2].
 Secure the dog using a vacuum bean bag positioner [3].

 WIDE: Establishing shot of talent placing the anesthetized dog in lateral recumbency on an operating table.
 TXT: Anesthesia: 2-4 mg/kg Propofol Videographer: Please take a still image of talent performing this action.
-Make sure that it is at least a half-body shot with the talent's face visible and zoom out so we have room for cropping.
+Make sure that it is at least a half-body shot with the talent’s face visible and zoom out so we have room for cropping.
+This shot was not filmed separately.
+The dog was already on the operating table, but I would like to read the text to tell that the dog was in lateral recumbency.

 Talent hanging the affected limb of the dog.